 Disclosure of your criminal record

-A review of the sentencing system found that a critical element in reducing offending was having access to employment.
+A review of the sentencing system found that access to employment was a critical element in reducing offending.
 Having unspent convictions can be a barrier to gaining employment, so the proposal is to change the law to reduce the number of people required to disclose convictions.

 Once an individual’s conviction is spent, they are considered, save for the exceptions below, as fully rehabilitated and treated as if they never had the conviction.